 - Closure of the PFO during heart surgery

-Ask your healthcare provider what treatment plan is best for you.
+Ask your provider what treatment plan is best for you.

-What are the complications of patent foramen ovale?
+What are possible complications of a patent foramen ovale?

-Stroke is the major potential complication of PFO.
-People who have a PFO are slightly more likely to have a stroke than people who do not.
-A PFO is more likely to be the cause of stroke in a younger adult because younger people don't have as many risk factors for stroke from other causes.
-Stroke can cause the following symptoms:
+Stroke is the major possible complication of a PFO.
+People who have a PFO are slightly more likely to have a stroke than people who don't.
+A PFO is more likely to be the cause of stroke in a younger adult.
+That's because younger people don't have as many risk factors for stroke from other causes.
+Stroke can cause these symptoms:

 - Severe headache